 Today we do live in a society that is guided by surveillance.
 Wherever we go we are faced with different forms of surveillance, the most common of which is the use of CCTV cameras.
 If I talk about myself and my daily routine, it is filled with me being captured in a CCTV camera.
 A camera which I do not know who has access to, or who watches me.
 I live in a big colony which is filled with cameras.
 The floor on which I live has two CCTVs, there’s one in the lift, then there are cameras all over the society and even in the market area.
 Outside, the dominant mode of travel is the metro, which again has CCTV cameras installed after every ten steps.
 Foucault through his work also suggests that it is this invisible surveillance that controls our body by controlling the soul.
 I think this is true to a lot of extents as well.
 In many public places, people only subject themselves to discipline because of the threat of “being seen”.
 CCTVs are the biggest reason for this.

 This will be the final section of your assignment.
 A conclusion is an important section that summarizes all that you’ve written.
 It is similar to writing an introduction.
-Here you shall include the abbreviated version of the numerous arguments and points that you have mentioned above in detail.
-As a result, a conclusion is a section in which you have one last chance to inform your reader what you’ve said in your piece.
+You must include an abbreviated version of the numerous arguments and points that you have mentioned in detail above.
+As a result, a conclusion is a section in which you have one last chance to inform your reader of what you’ve said in your piece.